dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### New behavior

-Now related entity types will be owned by the entity type on which they were discovered.
+Related entity types will now be owned by the entity type on which they were discovered.
 Only the entity types that correspond to a <xref:Microsoft.EntityFrameworkCore.DbSet%601> property will be discovered as non-owned.

 #### Why

 This behavior follows the common pattern of modeling data in Azure Cosmos DB of embedding related data into a single document.
+Cosmos DB does not natively support joining different documents, so modeling related entities as non-owned has limited usefulness.

 #### Mitigations